 20. How is Zileuton administered?

-By tablet.
+By tablet

-22. What are Zafirlukast’s mechanisms of action?
+22. What is Zafirlukast’s mechanism of action?

 Zafirlukast is a leukotriene receptor antagonist.